UBC-LA-Hackathon/student-dashboard/README.md

 And if you're already comfortable with some of the technology we're using, please help your neighbours!

 ## 📅 Schedule
-### Friday, March 13
-* 5:00pm - Design Thinking Workshop.
-* 6:30pm - Social (pizza and pop).

-### Saturday, March 14
+### Saturday, October 24
-* 9:30am - Doors Open (coffee and pastries).
-* 10:00am - Introductions and Welcome to the Workshopathon!
-We'll give you an overview of the tasks and get you set up with this repository.
+* 9:00am - Hackathon welcome and orientation - we'll give you an overview of the tasks and get you set up with this repository.
-* 10:15am - Start hacking!
+* 9:20am - Start hacking!
+Solutions to each of the [Tasks](#-tasks) will be released at predetermined times.
-* 12:30pm - Lunch.
+* 11:00am - Check-in.
 * 1:00pm - Check-in.
 * 3:00pm - Check-in.
-* 4:30pm - Demos!
+* 4:30pm - Optional: students who built some of the optional features in [Task 6](6-Create-Advanced-Data-Viz.md) can demo their work!
 * 5:30pm - End of Workshopathon.

 ## ⚙️ Getting Started